davidrenouf/PR205_EnR4D/Common/Create_cluster.md

 ## Bash script on the master

-When you connect to the master with ssh, the script start.
-You only have to answer "y" when the system asked your permission to continue the process.
+When you connect to the master with ssh, the script starts.
+You only have to answer "y" when the system ask your permission to continue the process.
 Once the process is done, kubeadm is initialized on the master and ready to accept worker nodes.

 ## On the worker